The marks that represent UC Davis are as follows, in order of hierarchy:

 Existing unit signatures can be found in the Signature Archive.

-Sub Brands are rare exceptions to standard logo policy.
+Sub Brands are rare exceptions to standard policy.
 They must be designed under the supervision of Strategic Communications.
 Units with a pre-existing marketing effort built around a nonstandard mark may be grandfathered in.
 Otherwise, units must demonstrate a public-facing or retail mission or other business need that cannot be addressed within the official identity program.

 Marks for Initiatives and Non-Academic Programs represent activities but not units.
 A unit like Transportation Services would have a standard unit signature, whereas Go Club, a non-academic program that Transportation Services runs, has a distinct mark.
 This system does NOT incorporate the UC Davis Wordmark but must observe typographic and color standards.
 As shown in the two examples above, marks for initiatives and programs should be made up of typography only.
 Any unnecessary graphic elements should be avoided.